intel/media-delivery/doc/howto.rst

 Managing access rights for container user
 -----------------------------------------

-Managing permissions between container and a host might be tricky.
-Remember that the user you have under container (by default Media Delivery containers have user account named 'user') generally speaking is not the same user you have on your host system.
+Managing permissions between container and a host can be tricky.
+The user you have under container (by default Media Delivery containers have user account named ``user``) is unlikely to match the user you have on your host system.
 Hence, you might have access problems that container user can't write to the host folder or it can write there, but host user can't delete these files and you are forced to use ``sudo`` to modify